Negreira case: Other La Liga clubs

-On 21 February 2023, a collection of a La Liga clubs issued a joint statement reacting to the investigation into FC Barcelona, expressing their "deep concern" over the information published.
-The clubs issuing the statement were Atlético Madrid, Levante UD, CD Tenerife, Sevilla FC, Real Betis, Real Sociedad, Cádiz CF, Getafe CF, Villarreal CF, Deportivo Alavés, SD Eibar, UD Las Palmas, CD Lugo, and SD Huesca.
-Barcelona's rival Real Madrid CF later issued a statement expressing "deep concern about the seriousness of the events".
+On 21 February 2023, a collection of a La Liga clubs issued a joint statement reacting to the investigation into Barcelona, expressing their "deep concern" over the information published.
+The clubs issuing the statement were Atlético Madrid, Levante, Tenerife, Sevilla, Real Betis, Real Sociedad, Cádiz, Getafe, Villarreal, Alavés, Eibar, Las Palmas, Lugo, and Huesca.
+Barcelona's rival Real Madrid later issued a statement expressing "deep concern about the seriousness of the events".

 On 29 September 2023, ahead of a league match between Barcelona and Sevilla, Sevilla issued a statement rejecting the "behaviour of Barcelona during the period" for which the club was being investigated.
 Sevilla directors refused a pre-match meal with Barcelona directors and refused to sit in the directors' box at the Estadi Olímpic Lluís Companys.
 Barcelona reacted by issuing a club statement rejecting Sevilla's actions, characterizing them as an "unjustified attack" and an "unacceptable offense".